wadpac/GGIR/README.md

 We work with [GitHub Flow](https://guides.github.com/introduction/flow/) branching model.

 Key steps:
+1. Create a GitHub issue in this repository.
+2. Assign yourself to the GitHub issue you are working on, to inform other develpers that you are workin on it.
-1. Create your own working branch
+3. Create your own working branch.
-2. Make your changes in that branch
+4. Make your changes in that branch.
-3. Commit your changes to your working branch as long as you are not finished with your development
+5. Commit your changes to your working branch as long as you are not finished with your development.
-4. Make sure the release notes in NEWS.Rd are up to date
+6. Make sure the release notes in NEWS.Rd are up to date.
-5. Run the tests and checks as CRAN, make sure they pass
+7. Run the tests and checks as CRAN, make sure they pass.
-6. Once your work is finished, make a pull request, such that another developer can review your changes before merging them with the master branch
+8. Once your work is finished, make a pull request, such that another developer can review your changes before merging them with the master branch.

 ### For end-users unfamiliar with GitHub:
 If you would like to propose additional functionalities or report an issue.
 Go to [issues](https://github.com/wadpac/GGIR/issues) and create a new issue.